ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_android/guide.en-gb.md

 ![emailpro](images/emailpro-android-00.png){.thumbnail .w-400}

 Adding an account will be done differently **if no account has been set up,** or **if an account has already been set up**.
-Select the tab corresponding to one of the two situations mentioned:
+Select the tab corresponding to one of these two situations:

 > [!tabs]
 > **First configuration**